Case study: Adopting a Residential Fire Sprinkler Ordinance in Kenmore, WA

 by Jeff LaFlam, Fire Marshal, Northshore Fire Department

-Jeff LaFlam, Fire Marshal for the Northshore (WA) Fire Department, speaks about adopting a residential fire sprinkler ordinance in Kenmore, WA, at NFPA's Home Fire Sprinkler Summit in Chicago, April 2012.
+Jeff LaFlam, Fire Marshal for the Northshore (WA) Fire Department, speaks about adopting a home fire sprinkler ordinance in Kenmore, WA, at NFPA's Home Fire Sprinkler Summit in Chicago, April 2012.

-The adoption of an ordinance requiring the installation of fire sprinkler systems in residential occupancies can be a long and difficult process.
-The first step in the process is to become extremely knowledgeable about these systems.
-This includes technical, historical, research and data.
+The adoption of an ordinance requiring the installation of fire sprinklers in homes can be a long and difficult process.
+The first step in the process is to become extremely knowledgeable about these devices.
 Developing a network of resources and experts in the field will pay substantial dividends throughout the education and adoption process.

 Here are some steps that are essential to success: